 B. Cytoplasmic signal of Rvs167-GFP with standard deviation in haploid and diploid cells with different gene copies of Rvs.

-4.1.7 Rvs recruitment rate increases with increasing gene copies
+4.1.7 Rvs recruitment rate increases with increasing gene copy number

 In diploids, the genome that contains four copies of Rvs (4xd) could be expected to express and recruit twice the amount of Rvs as one that contains two copies (2xd).
 However, cytoplasmic signal increases by 1.6x and recruitment to endocytic sites increases only by 1.4x.
 Doubling the gene copies appears not to double protein expression or recruitment in the case of Rvs.
 Similarly, duplicating Rvs genes in haploids results in an increase in number of molecules recruited, but not in doubling (1xh, 2xh).
 Although the rate of adding Rvs is different in haploids and diploids, in both cases, it increases by gene copy number.